 A jump ramp gives you air to land to flat ground.
 The higher you go the tougher it is to land back on flat ground.
 Jump boxes in skateparks are a combination of a jump ramp flat deck and an opposite facing bank to land on.
 The bank lets you land easier from higher heights and speeds.

 If I could track the evolution of the mega ramp it starts with jump ramps in the 80's.
 Then skateboard parks all seemed to have a jump box of some sort in them.

-Slam City Jam contest in Vancouver Canada in 2000 had a pretty big jump box with a high runway made just for getting speed to it.
+At the Slam City Jam contest in Vancouver Canada in 2000.
+They had a big jump box with a high runway made for getting speed to it.
 This is when the gaps and tricks started getting huge.

 Danny Way got a ramp built in his backyard and started pushing the limits of this for the DC video.

-When Danny Way jumped the Great Wall of China and the X-Games added the Mega Ramp as a dedicated category it was set in as a fixture of skateboarding.
+Danny Way jumped the Great Wall of China.
+The X-Games added the Mega Ramp as a dedicated category.
+The mega ramp was set in as a fixture of skateboarding.

-I don't know where you would go to skate a mega ramp or how many actually can.
+I don't know where you would go to skate a mega ramp or how many skaters can do it.
 That’s because the mega ramp launches pros over 30' gaps and into 20' airs.

 It is a huge step up from your little driveway jump ramp.

 Building a jump ramp is simple.
-I will throw together some instructions soon.
+I will throw together some instructions some day.